PyCQA/flake8-import-order/README.rst

 cause this error not to be raised correctly in all situations.
 This restriction is due to the data provided by the stdlib ``ast`` module.

+Imported modules are classified as stdlib if the module is in a vendored list of stdlib modules.
+This list is based on the latest release of Python and hence the results can be missleading.

 .. |Build Status| image:: https://travis-ci.org/PyCQA/flake8-import-order.png?branch=master
    :target: https://travis-ci.org/PyCQA/flake8-import-order